Why Criminal Defense Attorneys and Mental Health Therapists Need to Work Together Part II

-Last month I put together an article covering half of my Unified Partnership lecture.
-In that piece I discussed the ways in which mental health therapists can help educate attorneys and other key players in the criminal justice system for the betterment of their patient.
+In that piece he discussed the ways in which mental health therapists can help educate criminal attorneys and other key players in the criminal justice system for the betterment of their patients.
 As a unified partnership is a two way street, this month I want to cover how lawyers can help mental health therapists.

 1) Education on the Criminal Justice Process from Arrest to Court Proceedings

 Many therapists and mental health counselors don’t have a comprehensive understanding of the process their patient has to go through from arrest through navigating the criminal justice system.
 That’s where attorneys come in.
 We can provide a detailed overview so that therapists have a better understanding of exactly what their client is going through.
 This includes understanding how both judges and prosecutors are taught to think.

 The Arrest Process in Sourth Florida

 The number one thing to remember is that the arrest process is designed with the average person in mind.
 Most officers are not trained on how to handle a situation involving someone with a mental illness.
 In fact, even when it comes to certain mental health (Baker Act) and substance abuse laws (Marchman Act), police mix them up.
 Being arrested is a high stress situation.
 Officers can already be rough, and if they meet resistance from the person they’re arresting they are more likely to use physical force.
 Most of the clients I work with already tell me how scary being arrested was, and how it put them into panic mode.
 If a person already has a mental or emotional disorder it can be that much more intense for them.

 Once the cops arrest you, they’re taking you down to the station and putting you in a cell.
 For most crimes you need to see the magistrate judge, which usually happens within 24 hours.
 But in some cases it can take more time than that, meaning you could be stuck in a cell for more than one night.

 When you finally see the judge, he/she will then set a bond amount and decide whether to: